zalando-zmon/zmon-docs/docs/user/grafana.rst

 Grafana2 and KairosDB
 ********************

-Grafana is a powerfull open source software to create dashboards to visualize metric data.
-The good news ZMON deploys Grafana 2.x along with our plugin to read metric data from KairosDB.
-Grafana is served directly from the ZMON controller, and read requests are proxied through the controller to not expose the write/delete API from KairosDB to everyone.
-Dashboards are also saved via the controller, no need for any additional data store.
+Grafana is a powerful open-source tool for creating dashboards to visualize metric data.
+ZMON deploys Grafana 2.x along with our plugin to read metric data from KairosDB.
+Grafana is served directly from the ZMON controller.
+Read requests are proxied through the controller so as not to expose the write/delete API from KairosDB.
+Dashboards are also saved via the controller, so there's no need for any additional data store.

   http://www.grafana.org

 Check data
 ==========

-Workeres will send all their data to KairosDB, depending on the KairosDB setting data is stored forever or you may set a TTL in KairosDB.
-ZMON will not cleanup or rollup any data.
+Workers will send all their data to KairosDB.
+Depending on the KairosDB setting, data is stored forever or you may set a TTL in KairosDB.
+ZMON will not clean up or roll up any data.

 Serialization
 -------------